FreeRTOS/coreMQTT-Agent/README.md

 ## Building the Library

+You can build the MQTT Agent source files that are in the [source](source/) directory, and add [source/include](source/include) to your compiler's include path.
+Additionally, the MQTT Agent library requires the coreMQTT library, whose files follow the same `source/` and `source/include` pattern as the agent library; its build instructions can be found [here](https://github.com/FreeRTOS/coreMQTT#building-the-library).

-The [mqttAgentFilePaths.cmake](mqttAgentFilePaths.cmake) file contains the information of all source files and the header include path from this repository.
-In addition to these files, the MQTT Agent library requires the coreMQTT library, whose file information can be obtained from `mqttFilePaths.cmake` in the [coreMQTT submodule](source/dependency/).
+If using CMake, the [mqttAgentFilePaths.cmake](mqttAgentFilePaths.cmake) file contains the above information of the source files and the header include path from this repository.
+The same information is found for coreMQTT from `mqttFilePaths.cmake` in the [coreMQTT submodule](source/dependency/).

 For a CMake example of building the MQTT Agent library with the `mqttAgentFilePaths.cmake` file, refer to the `coverity_analysis` library target in [test/CMakeLists.txt](test/CMakeLists.txt) file.